tboquet/python-alp/docs/Tutorials/tuto0.rst

 You have access to two types of methods to fit the model.

-* The :code:`fit` and `fit_gen` methods allows you to fit the model in the same process.
+* The :code:`fit` and :code:`fit_gen` methods allows you to fit the model in the same process.

-	For the `scikit-learn` backend, you can launch the computation with the following command without extra arguments:
+	For the :code:`scikit-learn` backend, you can launch the computation with the following command without extra arguments:

 	.. code-block:: python